chenoekl/web-and-speck-pwa/README.md

 # Web & Speck - PWA Test App
 Test application and presentation for progressive web apps (PWA)

+## Test Application
+This test application was built with Angular 6, Angular Material, ServiceWorker and Bootstrap.
+The main purpose for this app is to illustrate how a Progressive Web App can be built with Angular by using the ServiceWorker module.
+Therefor, a limited use case has been implemented which is just to add documents to the local storage and to load the content from the RIS (Rechtsinformationssystem Österreich), when network is available.
+However, the CORS issue has not been addressed for this development so you will encounter an error when you start the app locally or with https://spielwiese.jusline.at.
+In order to use the app you need to install https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi and turn it on in order to switch of CORS in your chrome browser.

+# Information to the Angular project
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

 ## Development server